-In Xie et al’s review, the scientists discuss REM sleep behavior disorder (RBD), which is characterized by abnormal, often violent body movements during sleep.
-Here they report major benefits from taking melatonin, including a decrease in muscle tension during REM sleep (3).
+For REM sleep behavior disorder (RBD) – which is characterized by abnormal, often violent body movements during sleep – scientists reported major benefits from taking melatonin.
+This included a marked decrease in muscle tension during REM cycles (3).

-For people who have been trying Omega Restore, partners have noticed similar body calming effects, even in non-RBD people.
-Partners frequently report their significant other now sleep with less movement and tossing around, as well as snore less and breathe more quietly.
+Omega Restore users have frequently commented on similar body-calming effects, even in people without RBD.
+Partners often report their significant other tends to sleep with less movement and tossing around, as well as snore less and breathe more quietly.